-Tobacco use is linked to many serious illnesses such as cancer, lung disease and heart disease, as well as numerous other health problems.
+Tobacco use is linked to many serious illnesses such as cancer, lung disease, and heart disease, as well as numerous other health problems.
 Tobacco users also are at increased risk for periodontal disease.
 Studies have shown that tobacco use may be one of the most significant risk factors in the development and progression of periodontal disease.

 Stress is linked to many serious conditions such as hypertension, cancer, and numerous other health problems.
-Stress also is a risk factor for periodontal disease.
+Stress is also a risk factor for periodontal disease.
 Research demonstrates that stress can make it more difficult for the body to fight off infection, including periodontal diseases.

 Some drugs, such as oral contraceptives, anti-depressants, and certain heart medicines, can affect your oral health.
-Just as you notify your pharmacist and other health care providers of all medicines you are taking and any changes in your overall health, you should also inform your dental care provider.
+Just as you notify your pharmacist and other health care providers of all medications you are taking and any changes in your overall health, you should also inform your dental care provider.